ballerina-platform/module-ballerinax-aws.sqs/Module.md

 **Sending a Message to a SQS Queue**

 You can send a message to SQS as follows with `sendMessage` method.
-Use message to be sent, appropriate attribute parameters for the queue and the path to the queue from Amazon host address as parameters to the operation.
-Successful send operation returns an `OutboundMessage` object and the error cases returns an `error` object.
+Use message to be sent, appropriate attribute parameters for the queue, and the path to the queue from AWS host address as parameters to the operation.
+Successful send operation returns an `OutboundMessage` object and the error cases return an `error` object.

 ```ballerina
 map<string> attributes = {};